 There is a common misconception that if one spouse purchases property, owns title to it in their own name, and pays all the taxes and maintenance costs associated with it, then that property cannot be considered “marital property” subject to equitable distribution.
 This is not the case.
 Property obtained during the marriage is marital property regardless of whose name is on the ownership documentation.

 Like all other aspects of a divorce proceeding, the laws regarding alimony vary by state.
-In Pennsylvania, either spouse can request alimony payments.
 When deciding which spouse should pay alimony and in what amount, courts generally consider each spouse’s:

 - Earning Ability